maximesoydas/grand_service_hotelier/README.md

 7. **Geolocation Enhancement**
    - Optimize the geolocation process by calling the geopy library only when new entries are added.
 This will ensure quicker response times when loading the intervention page since the geolocation data will already be available in the CSV file.

+8. **Deploy on a VPS**

+    - If necessary we can easily deploy on a vps over https with nginx
 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.